atomisthq/docs/docs/reference-docs/rug.md

 Atomist provides an external DSL for authoring editors, codenamed **Rug**, in honor of the Dude.
 Rug ties things together.

+**Project editors** are named units of functionality that can be used to update one or more projects.
+The typical Atomist workflow is to create a project with a **project generator** (often referred to as a "project template") and then evolve it with the help of project editors.

 ## How Editors and Reviewers are Packaged

 Editors are packaged in GitHub repos.
 All editors must be in or under the `/editors` directory in the root of the repo.
 Editors have access to template content in the same archive, packaged under `/templates`.
+The presence of editors does not affect the potential of a repo to define a template for a project generator, although editors and the project generator can share template files.

 Editor files must have a `.rug` extension.
 A `.rug` file can contain one or more editors and reviewers.

 Any number of Rug editors can be bundled in a template, and this is often done in order to help users evolve generated projects.

 ## Underpinnings
-Editors are built on the same underpinnings as ProjectEditor and ProjectGenerator support.
+Rug editors are built on the same underpinnings as non-Rug editors and project generators.
 They share familiar concepts:

 * **Parameters**: Editors and reviewers can expose any number of parameters, specifying a validation pattern.
-* **Templates**: Editors can be shipped in archives including templates.
+* **Templates**: Editors can be packaged in archives including templates.

 ## A Quick Tour of Rug
 Rug is an English-like DSL, designed to make the definition of project operations concise and readable.

 White space is not significant.
 However we encourage sensible indentation.

-Before we go into a more systematic presentation of Rug syntax, let's start by building up a simple program.
+Before we go into a more systematic presentation of Rug syntax, let's start by building up a simple program: a project editor that appends to a file:

-Here is a basic Rug program:

 ```
 editor AppendToFile